 Pupil Asset MIS schools (and those who have purchased the Parent Reporting features) are able to create customised pupil reports in the system, drawing on information that is already being stored.
 These reports can include the required qualitative narrative and can be shared via email or directly through the Parent Portal.

-What’s more, as well as a free Teacher’s App, Pupil Asset MIS users can provide parents with a free Parent App allowing these reports to be shared as well as any photos and videos that have been taken of the pupil (if the sharing option is switched on).
+What’s more, as well as a free Teacher’s App, Pupil Asset MIS users can provide parents with a free Parent App allowing these reports to be shared with parents.

 Parents and carers can also provide essential information on the impact of SEND support outside of school and any changes in the pupil’s needs.
 They can provide insight about their child’s interests and development outside of school, particularly in terms of what activities the child highly engages with.
 This can help to inform the approach to the pupil’s assessment, personalised curriculum and pedagogy.